Plumsail/helpdesk-docs/Online/Configuration Guide/Installing Plumsail.HelpDesk package.rst

 |UploadSPPKG|

-You need to select “Make this solution available to all sites in the organization” in the dialog.
+Select “Make this solution available to all sites in the organization” in the dialog and click "Deploy".

 |TenantScopedWP|